 When a CM requires to change the subscription of a WSO, the CM shall perform the subscription change procedure described in 5.2.1.5.
 The CM shall generate and send the SubscriptionChangeRequest message to the CE serving this WSO.

-The following table shows SubscriptionChangeRequest payload element.
+The following table shows CxMessage fields in SubscriptionChangeRequest message.